Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 <span class="base-alert info">
   <span>
     Want to create your own Formulas?
 Support for Custom Formulas is currently in private beta.
-[Join our Discord to learn more](https://discord.gg/NSvXxaW5Fv).
+[Join our Community to learn more](https://community.basistheory.com).
   </span>
 </span>